Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Numerical Results

 To give more details on the out-of-sample performance of the different approaches, Table~\ref{tab:comparison_decisions} gathers a summary of the OPF decisions $\beta^*_n$, $r^{d,*}_n$ and $r^{u,*}_n$.
 For conciseness, we aggregate the units providing reserves into cheap and expensive generators.
 Interestingly, AGC-0 yields more conservative OPF decisions since both cheap and expensive generators are dispatched to provide AGC.
 Conversely, the other methods mainly allocate AGC to cheap generators only.
 Notice that in the case of AGC-5, the values of $\beta$, $r^d$ and $r^u$ are 0 for expensive generators, which means that these units will not be available for manual reserve during the real-time operation of the power system and therefore, the probability of incurring in dangerous power deviations increases.
 Conversely, both AMGC-5 and AMGC-H-5 procure more reserve capacities so that cheap and expensive generators can be effectively and efficiently redispatched to minimize the real-time operation cost while reducing power deviations.

-To further illustrate the differences between the methods compared in this section, we compute for each out-of-sample scenario $s'$ the total deviation $\Delta_{s'}$ as follows:
+To further illustrate the differences between the methods compared in this section, we compute for each out-of-sample scenario $s'$ the overall level of infeasibility, quantified by the total deviation $\Delta_{s'}$ as follows:

-Figure \ref{fig:Cost_Violation} plots the average value of $\Delta_{s'}$ for the 5\% scenarios with largest deviations ($\bar{\Delta}^{\text 5\%}$) versus the expected cost for each of the 10 independent samples.
+Figure \ref{fig:Cost_Violation} plots the average value of $\Delta_{s'}$ for the 5\% scenarios with largest deviations ($\bar{\Delta}^{\text 5\%}$) versus the expected cost for each method and each of the 10 independent samples.
 As observed, AGC-0 involves very low deviation levels but the highest expected cost.
 Under AGC-5, the expected cost is decreased at the expense of increasing the system deviations.
-Finally, the two methods proposed in this paper manage to maintain the low levels of deviations featured by AGC-0 at a significantly lower cost.
+Finally, the proposed methods AMGC-5 and AMGC-H-5 manage to maintain similarly low levels of deviations as AGC-0, but at a significantly lower cost.

 To conclude this case study, we provide the average computational times of the different approaches.
 Since AGC-0 is formulated as a linear programming problem, it takes 6.1s on average to be solved.
 Using the efficient solution procedure proposed in \cite{porras2022tight}, AGC-5 is solved in 14.3s.
-Since the proposed AMGC-5 requires the use of extra variables to properly model the deployment of manual reserves, its average computational time increases up to 4648s.
-Nevertheless, the heuristic procedure described in Section~\ref{sec:solution} is able to reduce this time to 60s with a very slight impact on the performance of AMGC-5.
+Since the proposed AMGC-5 requires the use of extra variables to properly model the deployment of manual reserves, its average computational time increases up to 3288.5s.
+Nevertheless, the heuristic procedure described in Section~\ref{sec:solution} is able to reduce this time to 73.6s with a very slight impact on the performance of AMGC-5.